-- Sulfur.
+• Sulfur.
 Patty and colleagues concluded that Brianna, Leon Millot and Maréchal Foch should not be treated with sulfur (the sensitivity of Maréchal Foch and its sibling Leon Millot was already known, so the injury that developed in these trials attests to the accuracy of the results in general).
 They also recommend that sulfur use be restricted to one or two sprays per season on LaCrescent and St. Croix.
-Frontenac, Frontenac gris, La Crosse, MN1220, Marquette, Noiret, NY76, Petite Pearl, Valiant, and Vignoles we OK. - Difenoconazole.
+Frontenac, Frontenac gris, La Crosse, MN1220, Marquette, Noiret, NY76, Petite Pearl, Valiant, and Vignoles we OK.

+• Difenoconazole.
 Only Noiret showed occasional injury, consistent with observations of minor injury on this cultivar in NY.
 All of the others were OK.
-(Note that in limited observations in NY after Revus Top was first released and this issue hadn't yet been recognized, damage also was observed on Brianna and minor damage was observed on St. Croix).
+(Note that in limited observations in NY after Revus Top was first released and this issue was just being recognized, damage also was observed on Brianna and minor damage was observed on St. Croix).

-POWDERY MILDEW (PM) REMINDERS
+POWDERY MILDEW (PM) OVERVIEW AND REMINDERS

-Your annual review of PM biology with respect to management considerations.
+Another review of PM biology with respect to management considerations.

 (i) The fungus overwinters as minute fruiting bodies (chasmothecia, which used to be called cleistotheia) that form on leaves and clusters during late summer and autumn, then wash onto the bark of the trunk where they survive the winter.
-Spores are produced within them, and in New York, most such spores of any consequence are "usually" discharged between bud break and bloom (more or less) to initiate the disease, after which it can spread rapidly via the millions of new spores produced from each of these "primary" infections.
-Thus, the amount of fungus capable of starting disease this year is directly proportional to the amount of disease that developed last year.
-An important consequence of this is that disease pressure will be higher, and PM sprays during the first few weeks of shoot growth are likely to be far more important, in blocks where PM control lapsed last year as compared to blocks that remained "clean" into September.
-(In much of the Northeast, chasmothecia initiating from infections that occur after Labor Day are unlikely to mature before temperatures become limiting and/or frost kills the leaves and eliminates their food source.)
+Spores are produced within them, and in New York, most such spores of any consequence are "usually" discharged between bud break and bloom (more or less) to initiate the disease.
+These first "primary" infections then produce millions of new "secondary" spores, which can spread the disease rapidly via multiple repeating cycles of infection throughout the rest of the season, so long as susceptible tissue is present and the environment is conductive.
+Now we come to the fine print.

+Powdery mildew is a classic example of a so-called "compound interest" disease.
+In this illustrative analogy, the final "yield" (amount of disease at the end of the year) is a function of two variables (a) the initial "deposit" (how much primary inoculum you start the season with); and (b) the rate of return on that deposit, i.e., how fast the disease spreads after the initial primary infections occur (as affected by the pathogen's own reproductive rate, environmental conditions, cultivar susceptibility, and roadblocks that growers erect via cultural management and spray applications).
+Thus, for PM, the size of the "initial deposit" capable of starting disease this year (the number of chasmothecia present at bud break) is directly proportional to the amount of disease that developed last year.
+Which means that disease pressure will be higher, and PM sprays during the first few weeks of shoot growth are likely to be particularly critical, in blocks where PM control lapsed last year as compared to blocks that remained "clean" into September.
+(In much of the Northeast, chasmothecia initiating from infections that occur after Labor Day are unlikely to mature before temperatures become limiting and/or frost kills the leaves and eliminates their food source).
+Fortunately, 2016 was a pretty light year for PM throughout much of NY, and most blocks were pretty clean going into the fall.